garrandall/popular-music-data/tracks/helluva-night-ludacris.md

 I'm all about it, get your mind right
 Been makin' money since before I was in the limelight Grind right...
 Bitch what's uuup?
-Top down, but I feel like gettin' fucked uuuu-u-u-u-up I get high but the bass low
+Top down, but I feel like gettin' fucked u-u-u-u-up
+I get high but the bass low
 A real nigga, what your woman wanna shake for
 When you shake it for a baller, better shake it right